ernsheong/lite-signal/README.md

 ## lite-signal

-`lite-signal` provides basic publish-subscribe functionality.
+`lite-signal` provides basic publish-subscribe functionality for Polymer 2.

 It is a descendant of the unmaintained https://github.com/PolymerElements/iron-signals component.